 In early October last year, Nathalie (@nathalie_wanders) and I flew over the Mediterranean sea to Morocco.
 I was so happy to finally step a foot in Africa!
+Now, I am more than happy to share with you our travel itinerary for one amazing week in Morocco!

 We only had a week there but we wanted to see a little bit of everything.
 We decided to split our trip between dizzying cities, sweeping desert and ancient places.
-While a week was not nearly enough to explore this big country, I do feel we got a nicely balanced taste of what makes this country such a joy to visit.
+While a week was not nearly enough to explore this big country, I do feel we got a nicely balanced taste of what makes it such a joy to visit.
 Here’s what we did, in hopes that it sparks your imagination or helps you with trip planning!

 Marrakesh, a gateway to culture